Nelson Velazquez Preview, Player Props: Royals vs. Tigers

 Nelson Velazquez At The Plate

-- Velazquez has had at least one RBI in 44.4% of his games this season (20 of 45), with more than one RBI 10 times (22.2%).
-He has also accounted for three or more of his team's runs in two contests.
+- Velazquez has picked up an RBI in 44.4% of his games this season, with more than one RBI in 22.2% of his games.
+He has also driven in three or more runs in two contests.

 - In 57.8% of his games this year (26 of 45), he has scored, and in six of those games (13.3%) he has scored more than once.